TabularEditor/TabularEditorDocs/te3/features/tmdl.md

 > [!IMPORTANT]
 > As of May 2023, TMDL is still a preview feature.
 It is currently only supported by community tools such as Tabular Editor and [pbi-tools](https://pbi.tools/).
 However, the format is fully documented and available through [Microsoft-provided nuget packages](https://www.nuget.org/packages/Microsoft.AnalysisServices.Tabular.Tmdl.retail.amd64/19.64.0-TmdlPreview).

+> [!IMPORTANT]
+> TMDL is still a preview feature, meaning breaking changes could be introduced between new releases.
+If you face any issues deserializing a model after upgrading Tabular Editor, rollback to the latest version of Tabular Editor, then temporarily save the model as a regular .bim file, before serializing it to TMDL again using the latest version of Tabular Editor.

 ## Enabling TMDL (Preview) in Tabular Editor 3

 Once TMDL is fully supported by the entire Microsoft ecosystem, we plan to deprecate Tabular Editor's legacy "save-to-folder" functionality, in order to fully embrace TMDL as the de-facto standard for storing model metadata.
 However, until then, TMDL is only available as a preview feature in Tabular Editor 3.
 To enable TMDL (Preview) in Tabular Editor 3, go to **Tools > Preferences > File Formats > Save-to-folder**, and select "TMDL (preview)" in the **Serialization mode** dropdown.